Zid (2014 film): Plot

 Priya finds out that Ronnie had been at the same bar and that he had even met Nancy the night she was killed.
-She feels cheated and betrayed.
+She feels betrayed.
 Priya also becomes suspicious of Maya, lands up at the outhouse and starts accusing Maya of everything – including Nancy's murder.
 They get into a brawl.
 Maya calls Ronnie for help.
 Ronnie arrives but she attacks him on the head from behind and he suffers a black-out.
 Maya rushes to leave but finds Inspector Moses outside and kills him after he voices his suspicions that she is responsible for Nancy's death.
-Ronnie wakes up and discovers a cabin with pictures of Maya, himself, Nancy, Priya, Moses, and even Bobby on the walls, with red crosses on those who were dead.
+Ronnie wakes up and discovers a cabin with pictures of Maya, himself, Nancy, Priya, Moses, and even Bobby on the walls, with red crosses on those who are now dead.
 Maya reappears and reveals her role in the murders.
 She also tells him that she had previously killed her own sister by pushing her from the boat in a lake in a fit of jealousy.

 Maya then blindfolds Ronnie and takes him to the top of a lighthouse that she called Maya's Kingdom to exchange wedding vows with him.
 She tells him to make love to her and he obliges.
 All this while, Priya is dangling in mid-air on a suspended chair.
-Ronnie lights a cigarette and spills a glass of wine over it causing a fire to break out.
+Ronnie lights a cigarette and spills a glass of wine over it causing a fire.
 Maya pulls the gun on him but Ronnie snatches the gun from her hand, which he could have done earlier too, and throws her off the lighthouse, leaving her dangling from the rod along with Priya.
 Ronnie manages to pull Priya on top of the lighthouse and saves her.
 After that they both try to save Maya, but she lets go and falls to her death into the deep waters.

 The DSP is convinced by Ronnie's story and tells him that he will be out on bail.
 In return, the editor promises to use the paper's good relations with a government minister to stop the DSP's upcoming transfer.